JustS-js/Fix-MC154651/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric documentation page](https://docs.fabricmc.net/develop/getting-started/setting-up) that relates to the IDE that you are using.
+# Boat Item Frame Fix

+Recently I found out that you now break item frames with boats.
+My friends thought that this is kinda cringe, so I fixed that.
+I guess this relates to [MC-154651](https://bugs.mojang.com/browse/MC/issues/MC-154651)

 ## License

-This template is available under the CC0 license.
+This mod is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.